alryaz/hass-component-yandex-smart-home/info.md

 # Yandex Smart Home integration

 ## Installation
+1. Update home assistant to 0.96.0 at least
 1. Configure SSL certificate if it was not done already (***do not*** use self-signed certificate)
-1. Update home assistant to 0.96.0 at least
+1. Create dialog via https://dialogs.yandex.ru/developer/
 1. Install this component from HACS
-1. Configure component via configuration.yaml
 1. Restart Home Assistant
-1. Create dialog via https://dialogs.yandex.ru/developer/
+1. Follow the example `configuration.yaml` entry below to add integration.
+   1. It is also possible to enable this integration via `Settings` => `Integrations` menu within _HomeAssistant_.
+Search for _Yandex Smart Home_ and follow the activation wizard.
+Be aware that there are limitations to this method (such as current lack of per-entity configuration).
 1. Add devices via your Yandex app on Android/iOS (or in _Testing_ mode).

 ## Example configuration